AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The following bug fixes are available in [!DNL Dynamic Media].

+* When synchronizing assets using `Scene7: Reprocess Assets` workflow, some assets are not synchronized and remain in processing state (CQ-4328711).
 * Asset is not updated in [!DNL Dynamic Media] when restoring an asset version in [!DNL Experience Manager] (NPR-37421).
 * When a [!DNL Dynamic Media Classic] user starts using the publish setup page, [!DNL Experience Manager] does not fetch and store the Rule Set and Default Image file if those are already set ().
 * After migration to service pack 9, users face an issue with [!DNL Dynamic Media] image auto-upload (CQ-4332800).